Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-php.md

 # Call the Microsoft Graph API in a PHP app

-In this article we look at the minimum tasks required to get an access token from Azure Active Directory and call the Microsoft Graph API.
+In this article we look at the minimum tasks required to get an access token from Azure Active Directory (AD) and call the Microsoft Graph API.
 We use code from the [Office 365 PHP Connect sample using Microsoft Graph](https://github.com/OfficeDev/O365-PHP-Unified-API-Connect) to explain the main concepts that you have to implement in your app.

 ##  Prerequisites

-This topic assumes the following:
+This topic assumes the following.

 * You are comfortable with PHP.
 * You are familiar with OAuth.
+* An Office 365 account.
+You can sign up for [an Office 365 Developer subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=6881A1CB-F4EB-4db3-9F18-388898DAF510&DL=DEVELOPERPACK&ali=1#0) that includes the resources that you need to start building Office 365 apps.
+* A Microsoft Azure tenant to register your application in.
+Azure (AD) provides identity services that applications use for authentication and authorization.
+If you don't have an Azure subscription, you can sign up for a trial [here](https://account.windowsazure.com/SignUp).

 ## Overview